Insulin: The Canadian discovery that has saved millions of lives

 RECIPIENT LIVER

-(with type 1 diabetes)
+(with Type 1 diabetes)

 LIVER